AdobeDocs/workfront.nl-NL/help/quicksilver/maestro/records/edit-records.md

    of

-   Klik in een bewerkbaar veld op de pagina Details om de gegevens te bewerken. <!--Your changes are saved automatically.-->
+   Klik in een bewerkbaar veld op de pagina Details om de gegevens te bewerken.

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->

-1. Klikken **Wijzigingen opslaan**. <!--Eliminate this step when we release the new Details box in the table with the Details page.
-Add above that the saves are automatic-->
+1. Klikken **Wijzigingen opslaan**.